 Cat Sparks is a multi-award-winning Australian author, editor and artist.
 Fiction editor of Cosmos Magazine from 2010-2016, she’s also been employed as a media monitor, political and archaeological photographer, graphic designer and manager of Agog!
 Press, which produced ten anthologies of new speculative fiction from 2002-2008.

-Cat was born in Sydney and has traveled through Europe, the Middle East, Indonesia, the South Pacific, Mexico and North America.
+Cat was born in Sydney and has traveled through Europe, the Near East, Indonesia, the South Pacific, The Greek islands, Mexico, North America and China.
 Her adventures so far have included winning a trip to Paris in a Bulletin Magazine photography competition; being appointed official photographer for two NSW Premiers and working as dig photographer on three archaeological expeditions to Jordan.

-A graduate of the inaugural Clarion South Writers’ Workshop, she was a Writers of the Future prize winner in 2004.
-She has edited five anthologies of speculative fiction and sixty of her short stories have been published since the turn of the millennium.
+Cat’s debut novel, Lotus Blue, was published by Skyhorse Press in 2017 and shortlisted for the Compton Crook, Aurealis and Ditmar Awards.
+A graduate of the inaugural Clarion South Writers’ Workshop, 2004, she was a Writers of the Future prize winner in 2005.
+She has edited five anthologies of speculative fiction and seventy of her short stories have been published since the turn of the millennium.

-Cat has received a total of seventeen Aurealis and Ditmar awards for writing, editing and art including the Peter McNamara Conveners Award 2004, for services to Australia’s speculative fiction industry.
-She was the convenor of the Aurealis Awards horror division in 2006, a judge in the anthologies and collected work category in 2009 and the short SF division in 2013.
+Cat has received a total of twenty-two Aurealis and Ditmar awards for writing, editing and art including the Peter McNamara Conveners Award 2004, for services to Australia’s speculative fiction industry.
+She was the convener of the Aurealis Awards horror division in 2006, a judge in the anthologies and collected work category in 2009 and the short SF division in 2013.